 (This sysugprade step requires

-This will create the necessary partitions on your Pogoplug, but unfortunately it will not flash the kernel yet.
-Once the Pogoplug reboots, we need to go through the steps a second time.
+This will create the necessary partitions on your Pogoplug, but this step will not flash the kernel yet.
+Once the Pogoplug reboots, we need to go through the process a second time.

 Repeat “Step 2” above, but instead of

 This will finally write the kernel to flash.
 Your Pogoplug is now running OpenWrt.